shivakumaryevunja/pythonProject/README.md

 # Weather speaking Robo
-This code tells you about the weather of a spefic city like Delhi, kannur, etc.
+This code tells you about the weather of a specific city like Delhi, kannur, etc.